Ilomantsi

 The municipality is unilingually Finnish.
 Local words of Karelian or Russian extraction might be used in Ilomantsi.
-For example, the central village of the municipality is not called kirkonkylä as is usual in Finland, but pogosta (a Russian loan-word, originally pogost).
-Even the local newspaper is called Pogostan Sanomat, i.e. "The Pogosta News".
+The local newspaper is called Pogostan Sanomat, i.e. "The Pogosta News".

-Ilomantsi has 17.4% Orthodox minority, which is the largest percentage among Finnish municipalities.
+Ilomantsi has a 17.4% Orthodox minority, which is the largest percentage among Finnish municipalities.
 The wooden Orthodox church of Ilomantsi is the largest in Finland and is dedicated to the prophet Elijah.
 There are also five Orthodox chapels (tsasouna) in the municipality.
-The Orthodox community of Ilomantsi is more than 500 years old and counts 1,100 members.
+The Orthodox community of Ilomantsi is more than 500 years old and has 1,100 members.

 Demographics

-The following table shows the decrease in population of the municipality every five years since 1980.
+The following table shows the decrease in population of the municipality since 1980.
 The regional allocation used is 1 January 2017.

 Sights

-Ilomantsi offers a number of historical sights, beautiful scenery and nature, several unique cultural sights and events, as well as tasty culinary delights.
+Ilomantsi offers a number of historical sites, natural features and scenery, several cultural sites and events, as well as culinary attractions.
+Places of interest include: